bediuk/pwsproject/README.md

 The task for a good grade and:

-The displayed task data and diagrams are to refresh when another user of the appropriate role makes changes within the tasks.
+The displayed task data and diagrams are automatically refreshed when another user of the appropriate role makes changes within the tasks.
+Please avoid constantly sending requests and use Websockets to implement the feature.